YeeeeeHan/zksync_farmoor/README.md

    yarn install
    ```

-3. Create a .env file in the project root and fill in the following environment variables:
+3. Create a `.env` file in the project root and fill in the following environment variables.
+An refer to `.env.example`:

    ```BASH
    PRIVATE_KEY_1=YOUR_PRIVATE_KEY_1